hopenbuild/App-hopen/README.md

 Input is the last-sorting file in `.` matching `*.hopen`, unless you specify otherwise.
 That way you can call your build file `.hopen` if you want it hidden, or `z.hopen` if you want it to sort below all your other files.
-Sort order is Lua's `<`, which is by byte value.
+Sort order is Perl's default, which is by byte value.
+See [Build::Hopen::Conventions](https://metacpan.org/pod/Build::Hopen::Conventions) for details of the input format.

 Output is a build file for a build system (Ninja or Make will be first).
 You will eventually be able to pick a generator, a la CMake.
-The invoker will put the selected generator's path first in `@INC`, but other than that it's all straight Perl.

 # INSTALLATION